 Check your overall profitability

-Verify that your total menu (food + beverages) is profitable.
-Add up the food cost and beverage cost and compare with your total menu price.
+Verify that your complete menu (food + beverages) stays profitable.
+Add food costs and beverage costs, then compare against your total menu price.

 - Total costs: Food cost + beverage cost + labor costs

-- Total margin: Must be at least 60-65% for profitability
+- Total margin: Must hit at least 60-65% for profitability

-- Break-even: Calculate how many menus you need to sell to cover costs
+- Break-even: Calculate required menu sales to cover costs

 ⚠️ Note:

-Don't forget labor costs.
-A 5-course menu with beverages requires more staff than à la carte service.
+Don't overlook labor costs.
+A 5-course menu with beverages demands more staff than à la carte service.

 How do you calculate the margin on a beverage package? (step by step)